HungerStation/hs_redis/README.md

 ```

 ### Notes
-- currently, callback only for handling `Redis::TimeoutError`
+- currently, callback only for handling `Redis::TimeoutError` and `Redis::CannotConnectError`

 ## Development